MarwanDev/Awesome-Books/README.md

-# HTML, CSS & JavaScript Capstone Project
+# HTML, CSS & JavaScript AwesomeBooks
-HTML, CSS and JavaScript Project
+HTML, CSS and JavaScript AwesomeBooks Project
 <a name="readme-top"></a>

 # 📗 Table of Contents